-If you answered "yes" to at least two of these questions, you are probably an exempt employee.
+If your answers to at least two questions are "yes," you are probably an exempt employee.

 Outside Sales Employee

-Some sales representatives are entitled to get paid the minimum wage or earn overtime pay, and some are not.
-If you answer "yes" to the following questions, you won't be seeing anything additional in your paycheck whether you work 40 hours a week or 80.
+Some sales representatives are entitled to earn at least the minimum wage and overtime pay, but others are not.
+If the following statements are both true, you won't be seeing anything additional in your paycheck whether you work 40 hours a week or 80.

-- Do you sell goods or services for which clients or customers pay?
+- You sell goods or services for which clients or customers pay.

-- Do you mostly work outside your employer's primary place of business?
+- You mostly work outside your employer's primary place of business.

 Blue collar workers and first responders are never exempt from the minimum wage and overtime provisions of the FLSA.
-Blue collar workers use their hands, physical skill and energy to do their jobs.
-They include construction workers, electricians, carpenters and reinforcing iron and rebar workers.
+Blue collar workers use their hands, physical skills, and energy to do their jobs.
+They include construction workers, electricians, carpenters, and reinforcing iron and rebar workers.
 First responders are police officers, firefighters, and paramedics.